 - A safe work process should include:

-- defining all dangers or threats to health and safety
+- Defining all risks or threats to health and safety

 - Summary of how to incorporate, track or update processes